Why Get an MBA? 6 Reasons to Consider an Advanced Business Degree

 Why does this matter?
 In adding an MBA concentration to your resume, you can add a credential to your portfolio that shows you have the motivation and drive to work toward your goals.

-Before you decide to pursue your MBA degree, there are a few key considerations that may sway how or when you choose to go back to school.
+Before you decide to pursue your MBA degree, evaluate factors that may sway how or when you choose to go back to school.
 Three common limiting factors are time, money, and energy.

-Current bandwidth: Once you’re in an MBA program, you’ll need to dedicate energy to your education both in and outside the classroom.
+• Current capacity: Once you’re in an MBA program, you’ll need to dedicate energy to your education both in and outside the classroom.
 Learn more about how to motivate yourself as you work toward a goal.

 As you think about whether getting an MBA is right for you, it can be helpful to consider your personal and career goals.
 Consider what it may take to reach those goals, and think about how an MBA can impact your career path.